 For pain and suffering compensation

-To file an auto insurance claim against someone for pain and suffering compensation, you must first have suffered an injury and it must have been the fault (negligence) of another driver.
+To file an auto insurance claim against someone in Michigan for pain and suffering compensation, you must first have suffered an injury and it must have been the fault (negligence) of another driver.
 If you are considering filing a claim against someone, you should first consult with a lawyer who can help you to understand the deadline for filing your claim, how to prove negligence of the at-fault driver and what you must prove to recover pain and suffering compensation.

 Here is what you need to know: